-The Directors have been given the declarations by the Chairman and the Chief Financial Officer as required by section 295A of the Corporations Act 2001.
+The directors have been given the declarations by the chairman in his capacity as interim Chief Executive Officer and the Chief Financial Officer as required by section 295A of the Corporations Act 2001.

-This declaration is made in accordance with a resolution of the Directors.
+This declaration is made in accordance with a resolution of the directors.